-The Governing Body
+The Hadleigh Infants & Nursery School Governing Body

-The Governing Body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
-It ensures that all required policies relating to safeguarding are in place and that the child protection policy reflects statutory and local guidance and is reviewed at least annually.
+The governing body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and is reviewed at least annually.

-The governor for safeguarding arrangements are named on Page 2 of this document.
-The governors take leadership responsibility for safeguarding arrangements in our school.
-The governing body ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on Page 2).
+The governor for safeguarding arrangements is named on the front cover of this document.
+This governor takes leadership responsibility for safeguarding arrangements in our school.
+The governing body ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).